AliBazzi/IdentityServer4.Contrib.RedisStore/README.md

 # IdentityServer4.Contrib.RedisStore

-IdentityServer4.Contrib.RedisStore is a persistance layer using [Redis](https://redis.io) DB for operational data of Identity Server 4.
+IdentityServer4.Contrib.RedisStore is a persistence layer using [Redis](https://redis.io) DB for operational data and for caching capability for Identity Server 4.
 Specifically, this store provides implementation for [IPersistedGrantStore](http://docs.identityserver.io/en/release/topics/deployment.html#operational-data) and [ICache<T>](http://docs.identityserver.io/en/release/topics/startup.html#caching).

 ## How to use